weblocks-framework/weblocks-cms/README.md

-# Weblocks CMS - CMS built with weblocks.
+# Weblocks CMS - CMS built with Weblocks.

 ## The Idea

-The idea of weblocks-cms is to have an admin interface on the top of normal admin interface.
+The idea of *Weblocks CMS* is to have an admin interface on the top of normal admin interface.
 First you edit application data schema - a set of models and their fields and include somewhere code which will create UI from this schema.

 ## Starting Weblocks CMS